RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Results

 \subsection{Model Interpretation}

-Interpretability has been one of the focus in deep learning research in recent years \cite{zhang2018visual}.
-Deep learning models are competent function approximator and given sufficient amount of data, they are capable of modelling almost any complex functions.
+Interpretability has been one of the focuses of deep learning research in recent years \cite{zhang2018visual}.
+Deep learning models are competent function approximators and given a sufficient amount of data, they are capable of modelling almost any complex functions.
 With this potential, also comes the concern of what the model is actually learning from the data.
 The model can learn actual significant information and perform prediction accordingly, or it can merely learn from the noises and get confused from various confounding factors instead.
 Therefore, it is imperative to investigate the model interpretability and examine what the model is learning from.

-For convolutional neural networks, we can use various methods like saliency maps \cite{ibtehaz2021edith} or score-CAM \cite{rahman2020reliable} methods to study model interpretation.
+For convolutional neural networks, we can use various methods like saliency maps \cite{ibtehaz2021edith} or score-CAM \cite{rahman2020reliable} methods for model interpretation.
 However, for multi-layer perceptrons, it is non-trivial to do so.
 The various visualization methods have been designed based on CNNs and they cannot be directly translated to MLPs.

-SHAP (SHapley Additive exPlanations) \cite{NIPS2017_7062} is a game theoretic approach to explain the output of machine learning models.
+SHAP (SHapley Additive exPlanations) \cite{NIPS2017_7062} is a game-theoretic approach to explain the output of machine learning models.
 The biggest advantage of using SHAP is that it is model agnostic, thus it can be used to analyze any machine learning model.
 We extracted the features extracted from different moving windows of RamanNet and trained the identical top layer of RamanNet using Scikit-Learn MLP implementation, for compatibility reasons of the SHAP implementation \cite{shap_git}.
-We then computed the SHAP scores of all the -NH$_2$ samples in the melanoma dataset, the results are presented as a violin plot in Fig. \ref{fig:shap}.
+We then computed the SHAP scores of all the -NH$_2$ samples in the melanoma dataset.
+We choose the melanoma dataset for this experiment because model interpretability is particularly crucial for disease diagnosis and information on significant biological properties related to melanoma was available.
+The results are presented as a violin plot in Fig. \ref{fig:shap}.